-Arisu and Usagi survived the first season, but as Alice In Borderland has shown, plot armor is thin and nobody is guaranteed to be safe for long.
-No new cast members have been confirmed yet, but the series already introduced a ton of new characters halfway through Season 1 after Arisu's buddies met their maker, and many of these are still shrouded in mystery.
+Arisu and Usagi survived the first season, but as Alice In Borderland has shown, plot armor is thin, and nobody is guaranteed to be safe for long.
+No new cast members have been confirmed yet.
+Still, the series already introduced many new characters halfway through Season 1 after Arisu’s buddies met their maker, and many of these are still shrouded in mystery.

 In her battle with tattooed swordsman Last Boss, martial artist Kuina was revealed to be a transgender woman at the close of season one.
 Will this backstory take on greater relevance in Season 2?
 Who is Mira, the executive member of The Beach community who reveals at the conclusion that the next round of the games will be the face cards?
-And then there's the smiling, scheming, grey-haired Chishiya (whose name is a reference to the "Cheshire Cat").
+And then there’s the smiling, scheming, grey-haired Chishiya (whose name references the “Cheshire Cat”).
 What are his intentions?